One of the most versatile machines used in manufacturing, the lathe can drill, sand, turn, and cut wood pieces with relative ease.

 While it is true that lathes are secured to the surface, a lathe that packs considerable weight will help steady workpieces that otherwise might vibrate.

-So, get a lathe that has plenty of heft which will absorb much of the vibration that is created.
+So, get a lathe with plenty of heft that will absorb much of the vibration created.

 c) Bed & Swing:

 The bed is the space available for you to work on the piece.
 For most work, 36” is recommended.

 If you need a longer bed, search for one that offers more space to turn and work on the piece.
 However, the longer the bed, the more vibrations it will create.

 The bed is usually heavy metal tubes or bars.
 However, some beds are still flat cast versions.